exeluter/bnspatch/README.md

 TL;DR: No.

-Long version: BnS Buddy's developer, instead of using his influence to foster a healthy development community for Blade & Soul, has negative knee-jerk reactions to any alternative to his program and really likes to spread FUD around to discourage people from using them, using spooky terms like "injection" [[link][12], [link][13]].
+Long version: BnS Buddy's developer, instead of using his influence to foster a healthy development community for Blade & Soul, has a negative knee-jerk reaction to alternatives for to his program and really likes to spread FUD around to discourage people from using them, by using spooky terms like "injection" [[link][12], [link][13]].

-While bnspatch does make use of a DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as well, previously).
+While bnspatch does make use of DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as well, previously).